 I was living in a country town that heavily relied on the mining industry.

-The local mine closed which had disastrous effects on the entire towns economy which caused me to lose my job.
+The local mine closed, which had disastrous effects on the entire town’s economy and caused me to lose my job.

 I have since moved to a major city, have stable employment and have paid my outstanding bills.